-- Judging: My Pet Rabbit Tuesday, July 23, 9:00 a.m.
-Costume Class - Tuesday, July 23, 10:30 a.m.
-Showmanship - Wednesday, July 24, 1:00 p.m.
-Rabbit Show - Thursday, July 25, 9 a.m. - 1.
-Rabbits must be free from any evidence of, or were not recently exposed to, any infectious or transmissible disease. - 2.
+- 1. Rabbits must be free from any evidence of, or were not recently exposed to, any infectious or transmissible disease. - 2.
 The Committee or Superintendent will inspect all rabbits BEFORE they are caged.
 Rabbits not found in good condition will be sent home. - 3.
 All rabbits must be permanently marked in the left ear before the show.
 Watch for workshop details to tattoo rabbits before the Woodford County 4-H Show.
 Exception: My Pet Rabbit exhibits do not need to be ear marked. - 4.
 Each exhibitor must personally present their rabbits to the judge.
 Review committee must approve any conflicts or changes. - 5.
-Deadline for purchasing rabbits is April 1, 2024. - 6.
-Mixed Class Junior Rabbits born after January 1, 2023. - 7.
+Deadline for purchasing rabbits is April 1, 2025. - 6.
+Mixed Class Junior Rabbits born after January 1, 2025. - 7.
 Purebred Class Standard of Perfection book will be used to determine Junior, 6/8, or Senior classification.
 Some breeds go by age and some by weight.
 Rabbits must be within 10% of minimum weight for breed standards. - 8.
 Exhibitors may show up to four rabbits per class in each breed. - 9.
 If your rabbit shows any sign of stress, please contact a rabbit committee member immediately. - 10.
 Show remark cards will be used. - 11.
 Rabbits identified as wrong breed or sex will be moved to correct classification at the discretion of the Superintendents. - 12.
 No selling of rabbits by anyone who is not a rabbit exhibitor in ANY area of the showgrounds.
 Rabbit exhibitors may sell excess stock in the rabbit area only under the committee guidelines.
 These rabbits must be health checked by the committee before being released to be sold. - 13.
 Exhibitors may show in either "My Pet Rabbit" or the regular Thursday rabbit show NOT BOTH. - 14.
 No Rabbits are to leave the area until cleared by the committee.
 Failure to do so will result in forfeiting premium money.